Microtribute/cursor-left-yaru/README.md

 # Yaru Left Handed Cursor

+## Installation
+- Download the repository
-Copy the whole directory into `~/.icons` or `/usr/share/icons/` then use Tweaker to choose the cursor.
+- Copy the whole directory into `~/.icons` (current user only) or `/usr/share/icons/` (globally available)
+- Use the GNOME Tweaker application to choose the cursor.